theY2Kbug/Maze-Renderer/README.md

 Maze renderer is a minimalistic implementation of the Wolfenstein 3D engine created using the p5.js library.
 The maze renderer can be split into two components, the maze generation and rendering the boundaries seen within the view cone.

-This project was inspired by the tutorial series on <a href="https://thecodingtrain.com/CodingChallenges/145-2d-ray-casting.html">2D Raycasting</a> and
-<a href="https://thecodingtrain.com/CodingChallenges/010.1-maze-dfs-p5.html">Maze Generation</a> by Daniel Shiffman

 ### Deployment
 https://they2kbug.github.io/Maze-Renderer/